LLNL/iniabu/README.md

+**THIS PROJECT HAS BEEN REPLACED AND IS THUS ARCHIVED.
+PLEASE SEE [HERE](https://github.com/galactic-forensics/iniabu) FOR THE NEW, COMPLETELY RE-WRITTEN VERSION**

 # iniabu
 This package can be used to query the solar system elemental and isotopic composition.
 It is based on various databases.
 Currently